YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 A smaller EPOCH_INTERVAL reduces the time to recover after a crash at the cost of increased I/O load on the run-time system (due to more frequent checkpoints).
 A larger EPOCH_INTERVAL has the opposite effect.
 Therefore, set EPOCH=interval for a more efficient run-time with larger values of interval and more efficient -ROLLBACK processing with smaller values of interval.

 The default EPOCH_INTERVAL value is 300 seconds (5 minutes).
 The minimum value is 1 second.
 The maximum value is 32,767 (one less than 32K) seconds, or approximately 9.1 hours.
 If you enable journaling and do not specify a value for EPOCH_INTERVAL, YottaDB inherits the value of EPOCH_INTERVAL of the last journal file in that region.
-EPOCH_INTERVAL only makes takes effect when the user turns journaling ON and there is no earlier journal file.
+EPOCH_INTERVAL only takes effect when the user turns journaling ON and there is no earlier journal file.

 **EX[TENSION]=blocks**

-blocks specifies the size of the journal file extension by which file expands and becomes full.
+blocks specifies the size of the journal file extension by which the file expands and becomes full.

 EXTENSION=blocks specifies when YottaDB should review disk space available for the journal file after the ALLOCATION has been used up.
 It also specifies how much space should be available at each review.

 As UNIX file systems use lazy allocation schemes, allocation and extension values do not result in physical disk block allocation for the journal file.

 The values determine when YottaDB checks the file systems to see if it has enough space to hold an extension worth of journal data.
 When a journal file reaches the size of ALLOCATION and any multiple of EXTENSION, YottaDB checks the file system for room, and if the available space is less than three times the EXTENSION, it writes warnings to the operator log.
-YottaDB provides these extension checks as an operational aid for identifying, before space runs out, that a file system holding the journal file is low on space.
+YottaDB provides these extension checks as an operational aid for identifying before space runs out, that a file system holding the journal file is low on space.
 When there is no more free space available on the file system holding a journal file or when there is no authorization of a process attempting to autoswitch a journal file, YottaDB shuts off journaling for the corresponding database file.

 The default EXTENSION value is 2048 blocks.
 The minimum EXTENSION is zero (0) blocks and the maximum is 1073741823 (one less than 1 giga) blocks.